Small pair of glasses indicating reading time

 – Then we receive goods, which are also entered and received in SupplyAID via the data matrix, so we have all the information in relation to the dock number, item number, expiration date and location linked to the item.
 We also look at complaints and replacement goods if something has not been delivered.

-SupplyAID has the advantage that the system goes all the way down to purchasing, we know exactly who to contact when there are product problems.
-Logistics and innovation are my specialty, but I also rely heavily on close collaboration with colleagues regarding clinical matters.
+SupplyAID has the advantage that the system extends all the way to procurement.
+We know exactly who to contact when there are product issues.
+Logistics and innovation are my specialties, but I also rely heavily on close collaboration with colleagues regarding clinical matters.

 SupplyAID helps create an overview of when an item is taken from the warehouse, when it is used in an operation, and which patient or procedure it is associated with.